 But theology is not just some contract with a fancy stamp of authenticity that we receive and file in a safe place.
 It must be applied.
 God demands that his truth be lived out.
 It is only those who hear and “put these words into practice” who are said to be like those who establish themselves on a rock that will withstand the storms of life.
 It is to those believers who “hold to my teachings” whom Jesus identifies as “truly my disciples”—all others are fake Christians.
 As such, theology must also be considered in terms of specific application.

-This means that biblically recorded theology must be approached in two ways: in how we receive or accept it, and in how we apply or attribute it to our specific circumstances.
+This means that biblically recorded theology must be approached in two ways: in how we receive or accept it, and also in how we apply or attribute it to our specific circumstances.
 In this distinction we are informed that theological statements are not the same as application statements.
 The first are overall, general truths that always represent the will and revelation of God, and that speak of what we are to believe.
 The second are specific commands and expectations at applying those beliefs in the details of our life.

 In the above verses, both speak about salvation, but they are not referencing the same details of theology.
 The first, which actually was recorded as Scripture much later, is a statement of theological truth that is sustained by both passages.
 Believers are expected to receive the truth that anyone who confesses acceptance of Jesus in faith will be saved.
 It is a general statement of theological truth that salvation will be granted to those who accept Jesus.
 It is set in contrast to the beliefs held by many that such salvation must be earned by efforts at keeping the Old Covenant Law.
 This verse is declaring that salvation comes to a person by receiving Jesus, not by what we do.
 That theology is a statement about what we are to accept, what we should believe even though we can’t scientifically prove it.
 It is an overall truth that is not presented with names, circumstances, or details about how to rightly apply it.